openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-preparation/convert-model-jax.rst

 .. note::

-   As of version 0.4.15, it is requred to pass ``native_serialization=False`` parameter into ``jax2tf.convert`` for graph serialization mode.
-Without this option, the created TensorFlow function will contain the embedded StableHLO modules that are not handled by OpenVINO TensorFlow Frontend.
+   As of version 0.4.15, it is required to pass the ``native_serialization=False`` parameter into ``jax2tf.convert`` for graph serialization mode.
+Without it, the created TensorFlow function will contain the embedded StableHLO modules that are not handled by the OpenVINO TensorFlow Frontend.